martinos/blog/content/blog/replacing_strong_params.md

                 contact: hash_of.(contact))
 ```

-With this you can reuse this filter in another controller very easily.
+You can then reuse this filter in another controller very easily.

 ### Array